winstonlarson/old_website/portfolio.md

 ### <a id="ventures"></a> Venture portfolio simulation

 Portfolios of venture-based companies are inherently fraught with risk.
-As part of a project to build a strategy for managing a portfolio of high-risk biotech ventures, I created a Monte Carlo simulation of the portfolio.
-My simulation accepted basic assumptions about the expected life-span of ventures, their chances of success, and their expected costs.
-Based on a desired number of successful ventures over 10 years, we used the simulation to estimate:
+To demonstrate a potential strategy for managing a portfolio of high-risk biotech ventures, I created a Monte Carlo simulation of a hypothetical portfolio.
+My simulation accepts basic assumptions about the expected life-span of ventures, their chances of success, and their expected costs.
+Based on a desired number of successful ventures over, say, 15 years, I can use the simulation to estimate:

-* The number of deals the portfolio managers would need to do
+* The number of deals a portfolio manager would need to do
 * The approximate number of ventures they would be managing at a given time
 * The expected amount of investment needed
 * The approximate headcount in the portfolio at a given time

-My simulation helped to inform the portfolio managers in creating their strategy and setting expectations around the output of the portfolio.
+My simulation could be used by portfolio managers when creating their strategies, communication their business cases, and setting expectations around the outputs of their portfolios.

 [Read more about my work on simulating a venture portfolio](/venture-simulation)